PorthTechnolegauIaith/alinio/README.md

 In order to align Welsh and English texts, we recommend that you use [hunalign](http://mokk.bme.hu/en/resources/hunalign/).
 Hunalign uses a terminal and command line interface.
 If you prefer a programme with a graphical interface, [LF Aligner](http://aligner.sourceforge.net/) is a good option for Windows.

+This project contains Python code which makes using hunalign in a terminal easier.

 Before starting your alignment, you will need 3 things:

 * An installation of hunalign (or LF Aligner) on your machine